nickyjhong/PERN-stack-notes/Walkthroughs/w5d1-goodie-bag.md

 - [X] Add links to the navbar that can be used to navigate to the all-candies view and the home view (`/`)
   - Make `Navbar.js` in `app/components`
     - Import `Link` and make links to Home and Candies
-    - Make the links buttons because they're hard to see in the `<nav>`
     - In `Root.js`, import `Navbar` and put it in the `<nav>`
   ```Javascript
   // Navbar.js